lets-fiware/FIWARE-Big-Bang/docs/installation/keyrock.md

 ## How to setup

 To set up Keyrock, configure an environment variable in config.sh.
-Set a sub-domain name for Keyrock to `KEYROCK` as shown:
+Set a sub-domain name for Keyrock to `KEYROCK=` as shown:

 ```bash
 KEYROCK=keyrock